-If you are lesbian, gay, bisexual, transgender, queer or questioning and would like a place to build community, find out more about our programs.
-We’ll discuss issues that are relevant to the group.
+If you would like a place to build community, find out more about our group programs.

 Staffed by a psychiatrist, licensed clinical psychologists, social workers, graduate-level social work interns, and doctoral-level clinical psychology interns, the center can provide you with the services and support to help you define and accomplish your personal, academic, and professional goals.

 If you are in crisis, please reach out to the emergency contacts listed below.